SchoolyB/EZ-Language-Webapp/src/pages/docs/stdlib/builtins.md

 `(value) -> value`

 Creates a deep copy of a value.
-Use this when you need an independent copy rather than a reference.
+Since EZ uses copy-by-default semantics, this function is primarily useful when you want to be explicit about copying.

 ```ez
 const Person struct {